-Celebrate the day with a refreshing aperitif — a bubbly, Italian spritz cocktail.
+Celebrate the day with a refreshing Italian Cocktail— a bubbly, Campari spritz!

 I’m in love with the book’s Japanese-style exposed binding, which looks strangely sexy to me, as if the book has stripped down to nothing but corsets and crinolines….oops, I’m getting a bit off topic.

 Flipping through the book will not only make you hungry, but eager to buy a ticket straight to Venice!

 Note: I also like to use Aperol in place of the usual Campari because it has a tiny bit less bitterness.

 - 2 slices lemon

 - 2 ounces Aperol or Campari

 - Fill a small rocks glass with ice.
 Squeeze the juice from one lemon slice.
 Pour in the wine, followed by the Aperol or Campari.

 - Garnish with additional lemon slice and drink.